Draktir/SYSC3303/Iteration05/README.txt

 ==========================================================
 Select a Configuration for Client/Server/Intermediate
 ==========================================================
-Upon start the Client/Server/IntermediateHost will ask which configuration mode Vto use.
-The mode should always be the same between all of them, except when using Manual mode, which allows to modify everything for a particular program.
+Upon start the Client/Server/IntermediateHost will ask which configuration mode to use.
+The mode should always be the same in all three programs, except when using Manual mode, which allows to modify everything for a particular program.

 Debug Mode: Verbose output, use IntermediateHost